Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 09-22-22 - Concurrency.md

 ### Multiple Execution History
 ![execution_history](/img/execution_history.png)

 This goes to show that not all interleaving combos are *safe*.
 You must be careful in the way memory is based shared as this is **not** in our control.
-The OS is really in-change of choosing which thread to run.
+The OS is really in change of choosing which thread to run at any moment in time.

 #### Variability of Execution History
 1. Size of Cache / Memory Speed (MHz)